rocketeers/docs/II-Concepts/Tasks.md

 ?>
 ```

-You can also pass it an array of commands to execute.
-Now, note this because it's important : every call to `run` is self contained.
-Meaning this (`pwd` returns the current folder) :
+You can also pass to it an array of commands to execute.
+Now, note this because it's important: every call to `run` is self contained.
+Meaning this (`pwd` returns the current folder):

 ```php
 <?php